Ideomotion & Fascial Unwinding

 Liutsko et al (2016) identified examples of personality symptoms with disturbed proprioceptive function:

-• Autism: 80% of subjects with Asperger Syndrome displayed motor dyspraxia.
-Weimer et al (2001) identified proprioceptive deficits, rather than motor deficits, as explaining the incoordination observed in Asperger Syndrome
+Autism: 80% of subjects with Asperger Syndrome displayed motor dyspraxia.
+Proprioceptive deficits, rather than motor deficits, have been accounted for causing incoordination in Asperger’s Syndrome (Weimer et al 2001)

 Our bodies response to an emotional stimuli is its voice describing its “embodied appraisal” of a situation (Fuchs & Koch 2014); therefore proprioception has a critical role in listening to this appraisal and reorganising the subsequent recovery of these neuromotor systems (Liutsko et al 2016).